 Now being able to know who the woman is, it is now time to tell her who you are: “Who am I?”
 I am a Christian and I do, in the best of my capacities, what my master did.
 What did the Master do to the Samaritan Woman?
 He makes the first move by reaching out to the woman requesting for water.
 He reached out across personal and religious prejudice.
 He demonstrated a hallmark action in his missionary life: getting out of his comfort zone and taking risks regardless of whether he will be accepted, cursed or rejected.

-We heard of what happened in Japan few weeks ago.
-The earthquake, the tsunami, then the nuclear plant explosion which led to a meltdown.
-Japan is typically a non-Christian country.
-84-96% of the over-all population are Buddhists or Shintoists (Wikipedia.com).
-Regular people in the Gospel including Christ’s disciples were prejudiced as to not reach out to the Samaritan woman.
-Should we be like them as to not do anything for the Japanese people?
-As I was following the events, I hear gestures of love, people helping people in order that they could survive the aftermath of the calamities.
-Gestures which are very Christian, probably more Christian than the ones who claim to be Christian.
+In the Gospel, regular people including Christ’s disciples were prejudiced as to not reach out to the Samaritan woman.
+Should we be like them as to not do anything to those affected by the disease, not just the Chinese?
+On a positive note, I hear gestures of concern, people helping people in order that they could survive the pandemic.
+In the Philippines, for example, before Manila was placed on lockdown, the Chinese communities were giving out free masks to Filipino workers so they may work safely and be protected.
+Gestures which are very Christian (probably more Christian than the ones who claim to be Christian) though they may not necessarily profess the faith.
 Lesson from this revelation?
 Be true to your identity.
-Setting God as a priority means putting our prejudices behind and being proactive to current needs.
-The Japanese people need our help.
+Being a Christian means putting our prejudices behind and being proactive to current needs.
+Those infected by the virus need our help.
+They are also our brothers and sisters.
+They are the modern-day “Samaritans” of our country.
 Let us reach out to them in the best possible ways that we could.

 If the dialogue was fruitful as it was with Jesus and the Samaritan woman, it would then lead to spending time with them.
 Jesus spent two days with the Samaritans and in those two days they were able to know who he truly was.
 From Jesus who was addressed as a Jew, to Jesus whom they later called “Savior of the world.”
 Question is, could we reach that point of the dialogue?
-Putting God first means serving others in order that others may increase and we decrease.
+Observing the Lenten Season means serving others in order that others may increase and that we may decrease.
 Self-denial as is the very basic principle we follow in Lent enables us to refocus our attention to God who loves us and is willing to know and to spend some time with us.

-“GOD FIRST: A WAY TO INNER CONVERSION AND COMMITMENT” We come to understand this theme, in this 3rd Sunday of Lent as we dialogue with the Samaritan Woman.
-When you go home, you may come to meet a “Samaritan Woman.”
+And so, when you go home after this Mass, you may come to meet a “Samaritan Woman.”
 Ask her who she is; tell her who you are; and spend some time with her no matter how little time you have but in loving service.
-Should God be FIRST in your life right now?
-If not, the “Go and make your own dirt!”
+Do the “Samaritans” of today have a place in your life right now?
+If not, then “Go, and make your own dirt!”